 We all know that damp can be detrimental to your home’s structural integrity, but what are the effects of damp on health?
 There are multiple negative problems damp can cause to your health, including affecting those with asthma, allergies, respiratory problems, and causing infections.
 Additionally, damp can have a damaging effect on your overall immune system.

 Some people are more susceptible to damp house health issues, including those with a weakened immune system, such as people undergoing chemotherapy.
 Additionally, people with respiratory problems such as asthma and allergies are also more sensitive to damp and mould.
 Furthermore, individuals with existing skin problems like eczema are also at risk of health complications when coming into contact with mould and damp.
-Finally, the elderly, children, and babies should stay away from mould and damp at all costs.
+Finally, as we have seen in some of the recent devastating headlines, the elderly, children, and babies should stay away from mould and damp at all costs.

 Mould produces irritants, allergens, and occasionally toxic substances; each of these can cause an allergic reaction when touched or inhaled.
 An allergic reaction will typically present itself in the form of a skin rash, red or watery eyes, a runny nose, and excessive sneezing.
 For those with asthma, mould can also evoke asthma attacks which is why asthmatic people are particularly vulnerable to its effects.

-Damp and mould are caused by excess moisture which can be a result of rain seeping in through damaged window frames or a faulty roof, rising damp in cellars, or leaking pipes.
-If your home is newly built, you may experience damp as the plaster and such may still be drying out.
-Additionally, excess moisture indoors ifs often caused by condensation from household activities such as cooking, laundry and showering.
+Damp and mould are caused by excess moisture, which can be a result of rain seeping in through damaged window frames or a faulty roof, rising damp in cellars, or leaking pipes.
+If your home is newly built, you may experience damp in the plaster, which may still be drying out.
+Additionally, excess moisture indoors is often caused by condensation from household activities such as cooking, laundry and showering.

-If you locate damp or mould within your home, it’s highly important that you track down where the excess moisture is coming from, or the problem will worsen.
-Upon determining what the problem is, you can repair the problems and make necessary adjustments to minimise the moisture in the air.
-If the problem is particularly severe, you may need to contact our professional team to remove the mould for you.
+If you locate damp or mould within a property, it’s highly important that you track down where the excess moisture is coming from, or the problem will worsen.
+Upon determining what the problem is, we would urge everyone to report the problem to their landlord and make necessary adjustments to minimise the moisture in the air.

 Firstly, you should aim to produce less moisture by avoiding the use of paraffin heaters, venting your tumble drier, drying your clothes outside, and putting lids on pots and pans when you cook.
 However, even with these measures in place, you will inevitably produce some moisture.
 Therefore, you should be sure to let moist air escape and allow fresh air into your home.
 This can be done through the proper use of extractor fans and the opening of your internal doors to ventilate the space.
 However, when bathing, cooking, or drying clothes, you should keep these doors shut and open the windows in the room instead.
 Additionally, you should make certain that there are gaps between your external facing, colder walls and furniture to allow breathing space.

-With the help of Garratt’s Damp, your home can undergo damp proofing treatment through our effective damp proofing systems.
-We offer no obligation, free property surveys to help you identify the cause of the issue and decide on the best course of remedial action.
-If you’re concerned about the presence of damp or mould in your home and its effect on your health, please contact us.
-We’ll be able to relieve you of your damp related issues and minimise the effects it can have on your health.
+With the help of Garratt’s Damp, properties can undergo damp proofing treatment through our effective damp proofing systems.
+Our specialised team carries out property surveys to identify the cause of the issue and decide on the best course of remedial action.
+If you’re concerned about the presence of damp or mould in housing stock and its effect on the health of your residents, please contact us.